Sommer Ray Smells Her Hair & Rocks A Striped Bathing Suit

 In the second snap, Sommer turned a bit further toward the camera, keeping that impish look in her eyes while giving the same braid more of a tug.

-Then, in the third and last image of the upload, Sommer’s eyes belied laughter as she grabbed one braid with one hand and one with the other.
+Then, in the third and last image of the upload, Sommer’s eyes belied laughter as she grabbed a braid in each hand.

 All of the pictures in the post were taken in front of a palm tree with green fronds serving as a natural frame for the delightful images.